Skip to main content

 • enabling more messages to be sent through the NHS App by onboarding new services and adding new message types, including a pilot of community health messages

-• encouraging more users to opt in to push notifications so they are notified as soon as there is a message for them
+• encouraging more users to opt in to receive push notifications so they are notified as soon as there is a message for them

 Working on next